maxiwu13133/Discord-for-Teachers/docs/task-3.md

 ## Inviting to the Server

- Inviting people to your server is not a difficult actions.
+Inviting people to your server is not a difficult action.
+To invie your students to your server, you need to share a link to your server with them.
+Next few steps guide you to find the link to your server.
+  {: .px-6 }

+---

 **1.** Click on your server name on the top left corner.